 1983: Jean-Paul Gaultier’s “Toy Boy” Collection

 Then, in 1966, Yves Saint Laurent introduced the Breton striped shirt in his “Sailor” (“Matelot” in French) collection.
 But it was Jean-Paul Gaultier who, in his first fashion show in 1978, took up the idea.
 In 1983, the Breton striped shirt became the major element of his “Toy Boy” collection.
 At the end of the show, the designer came to greet the audience dressed in a Breton striped shirt.
-Jean-Paul Gaultier used the marinière in many creations, even transforming it into evening gowns and using the image of the striped shirt on his male perfume bottle: “Le Mâle”.
+Jean-Paul Gaultier used the marinière in many creations, even transforming it into evening gowns and using the image of the striped shirt on his male perfume bottle: “Le Mâle.”

 Since then, the Breton striped shirt has become something of a French cliché and stereotype.
 The marinière —regardless of thickness and number of stripes plus the color of them— is now considered a staple of the effortlessly chic French style.
-Many French people (both men and women) still wear this iconic sailor’s shirt, a must-have on the French wardrobe.
+Many French people (both men and women) still wear this iconic sailor’s shirt, a must-have in the French wardrobe.

 11 Breton Striped Shirts You’ll Wear With Everything

 The Breton stripe has since been a staple of many women’s wardrobes, and it suits pretty much every occasion and style.
 It’s now easier than ever to buy a Breton, and you can get your hands on all sorts of color combinations, widths, and sleeve lengths to suit your taste.
-Here are listed below a few of my favorite marinières to shop for.
+Below are listed a few of my favorite marinières to shop for.

-The Authentic Marinière Made In France
+The Authentic Marinière Made in France

 Saint James

-was first worn by sailors as a uniform back in 1858.
+Saint James was first worn by sailors as a uniform back in 1858.
 Founded in 1889, Saint James was one of the first companies to start producing Breton striped shirts after the production moved upwards from a cottage industry.
 The brand’s designs are still made in the same atelier near Mont Saint Michel in France.

 Armor Lux